Timmeey86/FS25_GearboxAdapter/README.md

 ### Why can't I reverse some machines?

 You are likely sitting in a machine which doesn't have backwards gears or gear groups, but instead allows the same gears in two directions.
 For these vehicles, you need to toggle the driving direction manually, as it is done in real life.
-If you are using a truck shifter knob, which has a button on top of the two switches, it is recommended to bind that to the base game setting for changing directions (Space key by default).
+If you are using a truck shifter knob that has a button on top of the two switches, it is recommended to bind that to the base game setting for changing directions (Space key by default).

-## Detailed Architecture
+## For developers: Detailed Architecture

 This mod tries to increase portability between game versions using a hexagonal architecture (ports and adapters) approach: